 8).
 What impact do you want to have?

-While the answers to those questions may change over time.
-This is perfectly normal since your personal brand evolves as you grow.
-Additionally, if you do not know how to answer the questions, you can ask loved ones, coworkers, and friends for their input.
+The answers to those questions may change over time.
+Even so, this is perfectly normal since your personal brand evolves as you grow.
+Additionally, if you do not know how to answer any of these questions, you can ask loved ones, coworkers, and friends for their input.
 Sometimes it can be a good idea to consult others even if you are confident with your answers.
 Those people may see you more clearly than you see yourself, thus helping you build a more “holistic” image of yourself.
-Once you are aware of the different parts of yourself.
-You can begin creating an image that aligns with your answers.
-This image will, in turn, attract like-minded people driven by the same things that drive you and people who can see your value.
+Once you are aware of the different parts of yourself, you can begin creating an image that aligns with your answers.
+This image will, in turn, attract like-minded people driven by the same things that drive you and help these people to see your value clearly.

-Along with figuring out who you are, you also need to decide and prioritize your values and passions.
+In addition to figuring out who you are, you also need to identify your values and passions.
 Values are the things that you believe are important.
-At its core, values are what defines a person and determine their priorities.
-While each individual’s values are different, including family, friends, honesty, community and ambition, they are what a person generally relies on when faced with difficult decisions.
+At their core, values are what defines a person and determine their priorities.
+While each individual’s values are different, they are what a person generally relies on when faced with difficult decisions.
 Values also play a huge role in business, for example when you are searching for a new job.
 After all, when a candidate’s values align with that of the company they are looking to get employed in, they are more likely to get hired.

-Determining their passions is the next thing you need to figure out when building your personal brand.
+Determining your passions is the next thing you need to figure out when building your personal brand.
 Your passions showcase the ways that you enjoy spending your time.
 A common mistake that people make is assuming that their current job is their passion.
-While this could most certainly be the case, you need to make sure that you don’t just automatically accept it as your passion without genuinely reflecting on it.
-To build a personal brand, you must first identify their personal and professional passions.
+While this could most certainly be the case, you need to make sure that you don’t just automatically accept it as your passion without genuinely reflecting upon it.
+In order to build a personal brand, you must first identify your personal and professional passions.
 Examples include – but are not limited to – technology, accounting, and graphic design to kayaking, family, and golfing.
 Values and passions are what help you determine where you want to be in the future.

 2) Determine your unique value proposition

 After figuring out who you are, you need to determine what sets you apart from others.
 If you are too similar to everyone else out there, your personal brand will neither be personal nor stand out from the crowd.
 When defining a unique value proposition, you need to understand your strengths and talk about them.
-You need to ask themselves what areas you have excelled in.
-Additionally, consider what compliments others have given you and what your best talents are.
+You need to ask yourself what areas you have excelled in.
+Additionally, consider what compliments others have given you and what your talents are.
 Determining what you can do better than others lays the foundation for establishing your unique value proposition.
 Once you have assessed your strengths, you can start to build your brand around these strengths.
-You can share your expertise and highlight your achievements in your specific niche or industry, which will result in building credibility and establishing trust.
+You can also share your expertise and highlight your achievements in your specific niche or industry, which will build credibility and establish trust.

 Sometimes, it can be challenging to turn strengths into a value proposition.
-If that is the case, there are a few ways that you can better uncover what truly sets you apart.
-Firstly, you need to make their answers more specific.
+If this is the case, there are a few ways that you can uncover what truly sets you apart.
+Firstly, you need to make your answers more specific.
 Generally, when people go into job interviews, the three qualities they will list about themselves are “hard-working, detail-oriented, and can get along with others.”
 So, to set yourself apart from others, you need to think about specific situations where your hard work or people skills have paid off.
 You then need to narrow down what aspects of your personality came together to make these situations a success.
-Also, while it is excellent to know your strengths, it is not helpful if you do not apply them.
+After all, while it is excellent to know your strengths, it is not helpful if you do not apply them.